sentryco/SplitViewKit/README.md

 ## Problem:

 1. `NavigationSplitView` Is fairly easy to setup.
 But has many edge cases to account for.
 2. Managing column-widths for different modes is challanging.
-Unless you use `navigationSplitViewStyle: .automatic` which solves it but isn't poorly implemented from a usability POV
+Unless you use `navigationSplitViewStyle: .automatic` which solves it but is poorly implemented from a usability POV
 3. Customizing the navigation-bar in different modes is complex

 ## Solution: